Xaxetrov/Fil-Rouge/README.md

 qmake ../SAWN2.pro
 make
 ```
-You will need a Linux tool chain as well as a Qt tool chain.
+You will need a Linux tool chain as well as a Qt tool chain as well as git.

 For example on Ubuntu you can install all you need with:
 ```
-sudo apt-get install build-essential qt5-default
+sudo apt-get install build-essential qt5-default git
 ```

 ##Team